tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/Activities/09-Stu_Pandas_Visualization/README.md

 In this activity, Harold has been asked to analyze the financial data of the companies in the S&P 500.
 Specifically, Harold has been asked to find and plot the following:

-1. A pie chart of the S&P 500 company sector distribution
+1. A pie chart of the S&P 500 company sector distribution.

-2. A bar chart of the top 20 market cap companies
+2. A bar chart of the top 20 market cap companies.

-3. A scatter plot of the price vs. earnings relationship
+3. A scatter plot of the price vs. earnings relationship.

 Use the Pandas library to help Harold perform this analysis and generate the plots.